Esther-Uche/Student-Performance-Exploratory-Dashboard/README.md

 ### 🛠 Technical Stack
 **Database**: MySQL

-**Language**: SQL (Joins, CTEs, Subqueries, Aggregate Functions)

-**Visualization**: Excel (Dashboarding)
+**Language**: SQL (Joins, CTEs, Subqueries, Aggregate Functions) **Visualization**: Excel (Dashboarding)
 **Concepts Used**:  Data Aggregation: GROUP BY, AVG, SUM, COUNT.
 **Connecting students**: scores, attendance, and extracurricular tables.
 **Advanced Filtering**: Subqueries for school-wide average comparisons and HAVING clauses for conditional logic.

+### 💡 Recommendations
+Based on the data analysis:

+Attendance Bonus: Students in "Group C" show higher attendance; the school should examine their method of  study and introduce them in "Group A."

+Math Support: Grade 12 students showing a decline in Math scores relative to the school average should be given targeted weekend workshops and extra lessons.

+Balanced Lifestyle: The data suggests a relationship between sports participation and consistent attendance; increasing financial assistance for the gymnastic department may improve overall school presence.

 ---